ibnuda/fpmortals/manuscript/complete.md

   )
 ~~~~~~~~

-which records method invocations: we would use a vendor-specific routine in real
-code.
-We could also watch for specific messages of interest and log them as a
-debugging aid.

 yang mencatat metoda penyelawatan: kita bisa menggunakan rutin dari vendor khusus
 pada kode yang nyata digunakan di produksi atau kita bisa melihat pesan khusus
 yang kita inginkan dan mencatatnya sebagai alat bantu debug.

-We can attach `Monitor` to our production `Free` application with

 Kita dapat menempelkan `Monitor` ke aplikasi `Free` kita yang sudah ada di
 tahap produksi dengan